flavorly/vanilla-components/packages/documentation/src/guide/advanced-configuration.md

 ```

-Here is a demo structure on how we recommend to have it structured in your project.
+Here is a demo structure of how we recommend having it structured in your project.
 Where the `config.ts` is your configuration file with your Configuration and Types ( if that's the case)

 ```